John-Nagle/baudotrss/messager/README.txt

 "Weather" is currently the weather for Redwood City, CA This can be changed in the configuration file.
 Most named places in the United States will work, but places without unique names may not look up correctly.
+It's usually easier to specify the ZIP code in the "[weather]" section.

 When the Teletype is prompting for a command, after 30 seconds, it will print "OFF" and turn off the motor.
 Sending a BREAK will wake